teaminkling/refresh-21/blog/content/blog/arancil-week-2-8b05.md

 +++
 title = "This is why I drink"
-description = "\\"In the year 20XX Every living being on Earth Is late for dinner\\"  Had to redo the whole thing after being unhappy with the first go at it - and I feel like the \\"SPACE\\" keyword wasn't given any justice.
-I have some ideas on how it could have been dealt wi..." author = "arancil#8622" date = "2021-01-15" categories = ["Week 2: TODO"] tags = []
+description = "\"In the year 20XX Every living being on Earth Is late for dinner\"  Had to redo the whole thing after being unhappy with the first go at it - and I feel like the \"SPACE\" keyword wasn't given any justice.
+I have some ideas on how it could have been dealt wi..." author = "arancil#8622" date = "2021-01-15" categories = ["Week 02: TODO"] tags = []
 +++